sassoftware/saspy/saspy/doc/source/configuration.rst

     The ssh command to run (Linux execv required a fully qualified path, even it it could be found in the path variable - it won't.
 Use fully qualified path here)

 host - Required
-    The host to connect to. recolvable host name or ip address.
+    The host to connect to. resolvable host name or ip address.

 Note: having the ``'ssh'`` key is the triger to use the STDIO over SSH access method.